| Up | Prev | PrevTail | Tail |

 mode).

-Optionally, each variable appearing in a scalar
+Optionally, each variable appearing in a scalar, integer or real declaration can be

 followed by an assignment operator and an initial value, which overrides the default